masakhane-io/lafand-mt/joeytrainer/README.md

 Check the `apply_sp.sh` file and make necessary changes to suit your need.

 ## To train the models.
-1. Create a configuration file.
-It contains the model parameters to use for training. bash createconfig.sh
+1. `bash createconfig.sh`: Create a configuration file.
+It contains the model parameters to use for training.

-2. Get the vocabulary needed by JoeyNMT bash buildvocab.sh
+2. `bash buildvocab.sh`: Get the vocabulary needed by JoeyNMT

-3. Run the train script
+3. `bash train.sh`: Run the train script
-bash train.sh

-NOTE: